johnbillion/user-switching/readme.md

 ### Usage ###

- 1. Visit the *Users* menu in WordPress and you'll see a *Switch To* link next to each user.
+ 1. Visit the *Users* menu in WordPress and you'll see a *Switch To* link in the list of action links for each user.
  2. Click this and you will immediately switch into that user account.
  3. You can switch back to your originating account via the *Switch back* link on each dashboard screen or in your profile menu in the WordPress toolbar.